SkidFxcte/Cr33pyware/README.md

 # Cr33pyware

-Client that using OyVey base, made by _Fxcte#9716, kurohere#0909 , SSLWasTaken 🐴#9123
+Client that using OyVey base, made by _Fxcte#9716, kurohere#0909 , SSLWasTaken 🐴#9123 and FaxHack™#1211
 Cr33py is best pvper,coder, and the richest person ever.
 Cope nns.💀

 ## ClickGui